jonluntzel/jonluntzel.github.io/_posts/2024-03-14-ILE-Matrices.markdown

 <sub>Fig 2: Order as a graph.
 Its permutations can be read from the existing paths.</sub>
 </p>

 Stacking the order's paths (Fig. 2) we can see shared vertices are fixed nodes and variable entries at an index are 2-cycles.
 Fixed nodes form a chain amongst themselves and free nodes wire to the start of fixed chains to section off their movement.
-Chains can enclose free regions like in $1(23)4$ as we see the same chains at $1$ and $4$ and gap $x$ in paths $1\text{ }x\text{ }4$.
+Chains can enclose free regions like in $1(23)4$ (not to be confused with cycle notation - I am just enclosing swappable elements in parentheses) as we see the same chains at $1$ and $4$ and gap $x$ in paths $1\text{ }x\text{ }4$.
 Multiple disjoint regions or blocks like $1(23)(45)$ are no different, and by node relabeling we can consider all swaps to be local swaps.

 Expanding from matrices with constant diagonals to ones whose permutations allow non-disjoint local swaps, a block (block-motif) allows non-disjoint swaps on a subset of elements.
 Above we had 2-element blocks such as $(12)$ in an order like $(12)3$, but 3-blocks like $1(234)5$ ensure $2<4$ while the suborder indexed by $(234)$ has no other entries/edges.
 Non-disjoint means some legal swaps overlap, here $(23)$ and $(34)$.
 A b-block has b-1 overlapping 2-blocks - $(1(2)3)$.